1,000+ Opportunities

 Academic Scholarship Applications: June 30 and December 31 Career Technical Education Scholarship Applications: Open Full-Time Students: Up to $3,000 per term Part-Time Students: $200 per credit Maximum Cap: $15,000 per student Proof of eligibility as SNAI original shareholders, their lineal descendants, or a shareholder’s spouse (written statement or enrollment card) High school diploma or GED Enrollment in an undergraduate, graduate, or career technical education program Attendance at an accredited institution Eligible students may receive up to $3,000 per term for full-time study or $200 per credit for part-time study, with a $15,000 cap per student Maintain eligibility requirements to stay in good standing with TCF Funds cover direct educational expenses, including tuition, student registration fees, course-required books and supplies, and campus housing and meal plans Provide proof of eligibility for SNAI scholarships through the online application when applying for TCF general and career technical education scholarships.

-Based on current listing details, eligibility includes: Individuals in Alaska seeking vocational training.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals in Alaska seeking vocational training.
+Confirm the full requirements in the official notice before applying.